JuliaAI/LearnAPI.jl/docs/src/index.md

 image files - and a performant, model-specific representation of that data, such as a matrix or image "data loader".
-When retraining using the same data with new hyper-parameters, one wants to avoid recreating the model-specific representation, and, accordingly, a higher level ML interface may want to cache model-specific representations.
+When retraining using the same data with new hyper-parameters, one wants to avoid recreating the model-specific representation, and, accordingly, a higher level ML interface may want to cache such representations.
 Furthermore, in resampling (e.g., performing cross-validation), a higher level interface wants only to resample the model-specific representation, so it needs to know how to do that.
 To meet these two ends, LearnAPI provides two additional **data methods** dispatched on model type:

-- `reformat(model, ...)`, for converting from a user data representation to a peformant model-specific representation
+- `reformat(model, ...)`, for converting from a user data representation to a performant model-specific representation, whose output is for use in `fit`, `predict`, etc. above

 - `getobs(model, ...)`, for extracting a subsample of observations of the model-specific representation

 It should be emphasized that LearnAPI is itself agnostic to particular representations of data or the particular methods of accessing observations within them.
-Each `model` is free to choose its own data interface.
+By overloading these methods, Each `model` is free to choose its own data interface.

 See [Optional data Interface](@ref data_interface) for more details.